-The 2008 MDX fuses the model's traditional virtues of adaptable space, functionality, safety and environmental responsibility with a more exciting visual presence, and far more accomplished handling and ride comfort.
+The 2009 MDX fuses the model's traditional virtues of adaptable space, functionality, safety and environmental responsibility with a more exciting visual presence along with more accomplished handling and ride comfort.

 Customers in the luxury SUV arena demand distinctive style.
-The 2008 MDX ups the game with standard 18-inch wheels and tires, standard Xenon High Intensity Discharge (HID) headlights and a signature Acura grille.
-Driving excitement is equally embraced with a chassis tuned and proven at the Nürburgring circuit and on autobahns in Germany.
+The 2009 MDX ups the game with standard 18-inch wheels and tires, standard Xenon High Intensity Discharge (HID) headlights and a distinctive front grille.
+Driving excitement is equally embraced with a chassis tuned at the Nürburgring circuit and on autobahns in Germany.

 The exterior has bold, clean and advanced styling details with European cache, and it was styled to connect with enthusiast drivers from the moment they first see it.
 Sitting in the vehicle - and then experiencing it - makes the desire even more intense.
-Besides featuring a 300 horsepower V-6, the MDX includes Super Handling All-Wheel Drive™ (SH-AWD™), an available Active Damper System, and lightweight aluminum components used in the suspension and body.
-Convenience features like a power tailgate, available with the Entertainment Package, further improve functionality and luxury.
+Besides featuring a 300 horsepower V-6, the MDX includes Super Handling All-Wheel Drive™ (SH-AWD®), an available Active Damper System along with lightweight aluminum components used in the suspension and body.
+Convenience features such as an available power rear tailgate further improve functionality and luxury.

 EXTERIOR DESIGN GOALS

-One of the primary goals in designing the MDX was to keep its traditional strengths but advance its performance and image.
-The clear direction for the MDX was to create a bold and innovative look that clearly conveyed the "Driver's SUV" nature of the completely reengineered vehicle.
-The large grille is free of molding breaks for a cleaner look and features dark silver satin plating.
+One of the primary goals in designing the second generation MDX was to keep its traditional strengths but advance its performance and image.
+The clear direction for the MDX was to create a bold and innovative look that clearly conveyed the "Driver's SUV" nature of the vehicle.
+The grille is free of molding breaks for a cleaner look and features dark silver satin plating.

 The MDX has a significantly wider track than its primary market competitors.
 As a result it offers dramatic appearance, packaging and utility advantages.

 |Overall width, in.||78.5||76.1||72.6||75.9||74.7|